-At Landus Cooperative, we are pleased to offer a scholarship program to high school seniors in our territory who plan to utilize their post-secondary education to feed and fuel our neighbors and people around the world.
-These young leaders will play a critical role in shaping agriculture in coming decades.
+At Landus Cooperative, we are pleased to offer a scholarship program to high school seniors in our business area who plan to utilize their post-secondary education to feed and fuel our neighbors and people around the world.
+These young leaders will play a critical role in shaping agriculture in the coming decades.

 Landus Cooperative awards multiple one-year scholarships in the amount of approximately $2,000 each academic year.
 Recipients must be a son/daughter of a member or a member themselves and enter an agriculture or life sciences program at the accredited post-secondary institution of their choice.

 Scholarship recipients are chosen by an independent committee supervised by the Iowa College Student Aid Commission.